Deploying and Interacting with a Voting contract

 If you're still encountering issues with the compiler version, try upgrading Starkli using the command: starkliup to make sure you're using the latest version of starkli.

 The class hash of the contract is: 0x06974677a079b7edfadcd70aa4d12aac0263a4cda379009fca125e0ab1a9ba52.
-You can find it on any block explorer.
+You can declare this contract on Sepolia testnet and see that the class hash will correspond.

 The --rpc flag specifies the RPC endpoint to use (the one provided by katana).
 The --account flag specifies the account to use for signing the transaction.
 The account we use here is the one we created in the previous step.
 The --keystore flag specifies the keystore file to use for signing the transaction.